THE ONLY ROUTE 66 TOUR TO GUARANTEE AMERICAN MUSCLE CARS INCLUDED IN THE PRICE!

 Following the original Route 66 as close as possible the tour is limited to 20 vehicles so book early to

-If you love touring and yearn to drive a Muscle car over Route 66, this is an outstanding opportunity to join us for one of our most popular events.
+If you love touring and yearn to drive Route 66, this is an outstanding opportunity to join us for one of our most popular events.
 Drive one of our current model American Muscle Cars or book your own and enjoy a tour discount.

 Day One - Saturday July 9th - Chicago Illinois

 Arrive into Chicago and transfer to the Springhill Suites in Downtown Chicago.
 Check in time is 4:00pm and as it’s been a long day for many travelling to Chicago no events have been scheduled for today.
 A Welcome Pack will be waiting for you at Reception and once you're settled in, meet your tour guides in Holloway’s Bar for a welcome drink.

 Day Two - Sunday July 10th - Chicago Illinois

 Today starts with a breakfast briefing in the hotel followed by a 5 minute walk to collect our cars.
 Once everyone is familiar with their car, we'll drive 30 minutes out of Downtown to the Klairmont Kollection, a private collection of over 30o cars.
 Lunch is available at the on-site cafe and we return to the hotel mid afternoon to prepare for our Welcome Dinner in a private room at Harry Caray’s Italian Steakhouse which is within easy walking distance of the Hotel.

-Sunday July 11th - Chicago to Bloomington Illinois
+Day Three - Monday July 11th - Bloomington Illinois